A Bill that would end the Windfall Elimination Provision for public pension recipients in the Social Security Program

 CURRENT STATUS

-Outgoing monies YTD are at $39 million, with $36 million of that being the one (January) so-far monthly retiree payroll.
-The rest is the costs to run the fund and GPS payments.
+Outgoing monies YTD are just over $333 million, with $314.7 million of that being the eight (8) so far monthly retiree payrolls; so we’ve inched up to just over $39 million per month in retiree payroll.
+The rest is the administrative expenses to run the fund and GPS payments.

 Sincerely,